merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 K01733
 ```

 This is far more straightforward than unrolling the module into all possible paths.
-For the stepwise metrics, we will focus only on these major steps, and moreover, we will ignore much of the nuance that comes from alternative enzymes within a top-level step.
+For the stepwise metrics, we will focus only on these major steps, and what's more, we will ignore a lot of the nuance that comes from alternative enzymes within a top-level step.

 #### Part 2: Step completeness

 Unlike pathwise completeness, where we consider all possible alternatives and compute a fractional completeness for each path, a top-level step can only be entirely complete (1) or entirely incomplete (0).
 In other words, step completeness is binary.
 We don't care _how_ the step is complete.
 It doesn't matter which of the enzymes in a step are used to make it complete.

 To compute this binary completeness for each top-level step, we convert the step into a Boolean expression by following this set of rules:
-- enzyme accessions (i.e., KOs) are replaced with 'True' if the enzyme is annotated in the sample, and otherwise are replaced with 'False'.
+- enzyme accessions (ie, KOs) are replaced with 'True' if the enzyme is annotated in the sample, and otherwise are replaced with 'False'.
 - `--` steps do not have associated enzyme profiles, so we cannot say whether these steps are complete.
 These are always 'False'.
 - commas represent alternative enzymes, meaning you can use either one or the other.
 We convert commas into OR relationships.
 - spaces represent sequential enzymes, meaning that you need both (one after the other).
 We convert spaces into AND relationships.